Burlington Tunnel: History of use

-During the beginning of the 20th century, up to 11 passenger trains a day would pass through the tunnel.
+During the beginning of the 20th century, up to eleven passenger trains a day would pass through the tunnel.
 However, by the early 1930s, this number had dwindled to one passenger train per day.
 The last passenger train passed through the tunnel in June 1938.
 Currently, the tunnel only services transfer freight service by the New England Central Railroad to the Burlington yard operated by the Vermont Railway.

 2002 assessment

-The Burlington Tunnel is currently owned and operated by the New England Central Railroad (NECR) and had been in a state of internal deterioration for some years and has had limited clearance for large freight cars.
+The Burlington Tunnel is owned and operated by the New England Central Railroad (NECR) and had been in a state of internal deterioration for some years and has had limited clearance for large freight cars.
 According to a 1998 study by Gordon, Bua, & Read, Inc. the tunnel was found to be "deficient in vertical clearance ... with respect to Plate H (i.e. double-stack rail-car clearance code designated by the Association of American Railroads) with 6 in buffer requirements".
 The study thereby considered two alternatives to accommodate double-stack cars: 1. lowering the track, and 2. constructing a new tunnel on a new alignment, reducing the curvature inside the tunnel.